EdidiongEsu/mlzoomcamp_learning/projects/midterm_project/README.md

 - `bentofile.yaml`:This contains the requirements for this project.
 - `service.py`: This contains the code used to create and serve bentoml.
 Where service is created.
 - `Data Folder`: Contains the data used in the project.
-- `midterm_project.ipynb`: This contains the experimental data analysis and model comparisons.
+- `midterm_project_EDA.ipynb`: This contains the experimental data analysis and model comparisons.
 - `train.py`: Contains code required to engineer data and train model.
 In the script, there is also the code to create bentoml.
 ``` python
 tag = bentoml.sklearn.save_model('decision_tree', dt,